2014 Toronto FC season: Review

 Toronto Opened pre–season on January 24 and left for a training camp in Florida on January 27.
 The expectations are "sky high" coming into pre–season.
 During pre–season training camp in Florida, Toronto defeated D.C.
 United 1–0 before returning to Toronto on February 7.
 However, Toronto returned to Florida to play in the Walt Disney World Pro Soccer Classic in Orlando, Florida.
-During the tournament, Toronto lost to Columbus Crew 3–1, tied Orlando City 1–1, tied Philadelphia Union 0–0, lost to Fluminense FC U23 team 4–2.
+During the tournament, Toronto lost to Columbus Crew 3–1, tied Orlando City SC 1–1, tied Philadelphia Union 0–0, lost to Fluminense FC U23 team 4–2.
 During pre–season, Bright Dike injured his leg and will be out for six months.
 Doneil Henry trained with West Ham United during West Ham United for two and a half weeks.